Table of Contents

 Another implication of joy is that we should rejoice with those who rejoice.
 It is easy to be bitter when we see someone achieving their dreams.
 However, there is always a better response to that, which is to celebrate with people who succeed.
 Rejoicing with those who rejoice means putting aside our desire to achieve the same success and focusing on the happiness of the people around us.

 The word “peace” used in Galatians 22 came from the Greek word εἰρήνη (eirene) which means “the antithesis of war, the condition resulting from a cessation of war, and the state of law and order that yields blessings and prosperity.”
 Peace is also linked to safety, happiness, and comfort.
-Peace is not easily achieved because there is always an internal and external disturbance in the life of an individual.
+It is not easily achieved because there is always an internal and external disturbance in the life of an individual.

 Peace amid discomfort